-As stated previously since there are a number of significant environmental concerns with the Denali route expressed by the resource agencies, the planning and permitting process itself could cause delays of 1 to 2 years if the Denali route is selected.
+A method was developed utilizing a "pioneer" road concept and commencing construction in 1983 whereby the other alternatives from the Parks Highway and Gold Creek can meet the overall project scheduling requirements.
+This retained all the alternatives for further evaluation from which Access Plan 5 was considered the best in meeting the evaluation criteria.
+Resource agencies are most likely to strongly oppose access from the Denali Highway due to environmental problems to the extent that licensing would be delayed by at least a year or the route totally rejected.
 Although the concept of commencing construction prior to the issuance of a FERC license was not received favorably by a few state and federal agencies, the idea was not rejected altogether.
 The proposed permitting schedule with the recommended Access Plan 5 is such that applications will be filed for all permits in August 1982 for the pioneer access road from Gold Creek to Watana.
 The segment between the Parks Highway and Gold Creek will be applied for in late 1983.
 Deferring the start of construction of the segment from the Parks Highway to Gold Creek until after issuance of the FERC permit is believed to be prudent at this time.
 This approach inevitably requires construction during the first two years be supported with a rail only link.
 This is not considered to be an insurmountable problem.
 A graphical presentation of the detailed design and permitting schedule is shown in Figure 7.1.